Cost can be confusing (we understand) and there are many types of fees. It is important

 aid is greater than your account balance, no payment will be required.
 Nearly all

-from your class(es).International Wire Transfers:
+or cancelled from your class(es).International Wire Transfers:

 If you need to wire money to Southeast to pay your account balance, this can be done